ValentinnDimitroff/ra-compact-ui/README.md

 ## Installation

 Available as a npm package.
-You can install it (and its required dependencies) using:
+You can install it using:

 ```sh
 npm install ra-compact-ui